sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 Benefits of the last method are:

-- doesn’t clutter the markup with test IDs, that aren’t perceived by users;
+- doesn’t clutter the markup with test IDs that aren’t perceived by users;
 - doesn’t give false positives when the same text is used in non-interactive content;
-- makes sure that the button is an actual `button` element or at least have the `button` ARIA role.
+- makes sure that the button is an actual `button` element or at least has the `button` ARIA role.

-Check the Testing Library docs for more details on [best practices](https://playwright.dev/docs/best-practices), and [inherent roles of HTML elements](https://github.com/A11yance/aria-query#elements-to-roles).
+Check the Playwright docs for more details on [best practices](https://playwright.dev/docs/best-practices), and [inherent roles of HTML elements](https://github.com/A11yance/aria-query#elements-to-roles).

 ## Testing React apps end-to-end

 ### Testing basic user interaction

-A typical integration test looks like this: visit the page, interact with it, check the changes on the page after the interaction.
+A typical integration test looks like this: visit the page, interact with it, and check the changes on the page after the interaction.
 [For example](https://github.com/sapegin/playwright-article-2024/blob/master/tests/hello.spec.js):

 ```js
 const { test, expect } = require('@playwright/test');